Witiko/doctoral-thesis/main.md

 In 2021, we used two unsupervised rank-based fusion[^42] techniques for the *find answers* task of the ARQMath-2 lab [@novotny2021ensembling, Section 4] to ensemble all ten systems of our teams.
-We were also interested if our techniques could benefit from a small number of diverse systems.
-However, it was unclear how to select a small number of diverse systems and how to interpret their diversity.
+We were also interested in whether our techniques could benefit from a small number of diverse systems.
+However, it was unclear how to select a small number of diverse systems and interpret their diversity.

  [^42]: See Section \vref{sec:rank-based-fusion} for the discussion of the
-        development and the accuracy of our rank-based fusion techniques.
+        development and accuracy of our rank-based fusion techniques.

 #### Experiments

 First, we used the correlations between the rankings of results from our systems to cluster the systems.
-Then, we used the Silhouette score to select the optimal number of clusters [@novotny2021ensembling, Figure 7] Finally, we selected a random representative from each cluster.
+Then, we used the Silhouette score to select the optimal number of clusters. [@novotny2021ensembling, Figure 7] Finally, we selected a random representative from each cluster.
 These representatives were our small number of diverse systems.

-To interpret the diversity of the systems, we developed two measures of their strengths and weaknesses that showed: [@novotny2021ensembling, Figure 8]
+To interpret the diversity of the systems, we developed two measures of their strengths and weaknesses that showed… [@novotny2021ensembling, Figure 8]

 1. how capable the systems were at mathematical and text queries and
 2. how capable the systems were at long and short queries.